Yeast Infection: Signs & Symptoms

-It can feel like itching or maybe even burning.
+A yeast infection can feel like itching or even burning.
 Or you may have swelling so extreme, it leads to sores.
+Sexual intercourse may be painful.
 Whether your symptoms are mild or severe, a yeast infection can be uncomfortable.

-Knowing how to spot the signs and symptoms of a yeast infection can help you get the most effective treatment.
+Knowing how to spot the symptoms of a yeast infection can help you get the most effective treatment.

-• A burning feeling, especially when you urinate or during sex
+• A burning feeling, especially when you pee or during sex

 • Swelling and redness around your vulva